AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

  \snippet "ALox/sample.cpp"                 DOXYGEN_CREATE_INIFILE

  At the end of function <c>main()</c>, we remove the INI-File and use method
- \alib{config;IniFileFeeder::Export}, to fill the INI-file with all defaults.
+ \alib{variables;IniFileFeeder::Export}, to fill the INI-file with all defaults.
  This of course saves an end-user of your software quite some work.

  \snippet "ALox/sample.cpp"         DOXYGEN_REMOVE_INIFILE